phunkyg/ReaControl24/README.md

     * *Device Name* = any suitable name e.g. "ReaControl24"
     * *Mode* = Configure device IP + local port
     * *Device Port* = 9124
-    * *Device IP* = The IP address of the PC running ReaControl client process e.g: 192.168.1.10
+    * *Device IP* = The IP address of the computer running ReaControl client process e.g: 192.168.1.10
     * *Local listen port* = 9125
-    * *Local IP* = The IP address of the Reaper PC on the same network or the same PC e.g: 192.168.1.10
+    * *Local IP* = The IP address of the Reaper computer on the same network or the same computer e.g: 192.168.1.10
     * *Allow binding...learn* = Tick/Yes
     * *If outgoing packets..... values* = The defaults are fine
 * Click OK to save the Reaper.OSC configuration.
 Your new entry should appear in the list